meonkeys/shb/src/book.md

 Saving off data is easy.
 Self-hosting goes a step beyond that to give you far-reaching control of how your data are used and shared.
 You'll get reliability and flexibility within a reasonable budget.

-Self-hosting means providing computing services by and for individuals, families, and hobbyists in so-called SOHO^[small office / home office] environments.
+Self-hosting means providing computing services by and for individuals, families, and hobbyists in SOHO^[small office / home office] environments.

 "Small-community-hosting" is perhaps a more accurate and appropriate term here.
 You're reading the right book to host services for a small community.